 - Room-share with parents.
 In 2016, the American Academy of Pediatrics (AAP) updated its sleep recommendations for infants.
-The AAP recommends that babies share a bedroom with their parents—but not the same sleeping surface—until the baby turns on (preferably) but at least for the first six months.
+The AAP recommends that babies share a bedroom with their parents—but not the same sleeping surface—until the baby turns on (preferably), but at least for the first six months.
 Room-sharing decreases the risk of SIDS by as much as 50 percent.

 If you bring your baby into your bed for feeding or comforting, remove all soft items and bedding from the area.
 When finished, put your baby back in their separate sleep area.
-Be mindful of how tired you are during these times so you don’t fall asleep with your baby in your bed.
-Note: There is no evidence for or against devices or products that claim to make bed sharing “safer.”
+Be mindful of how tired you are during these times, so you don’t fall asleep with your baby in your bed.
+Note: There is no evidence for or against devices or products that claim to make bed-sharing “safer.”

 - Breastfeed, if possible.
 Babies who breastfeed, or are fed breast milk, are at lower risk for SIDS than are babies who were never fed breast milk.
 The longer you exclusively breastfeed your baby, the lower the risk of SIDS.

 - Pacifier for naps and bedtime.
-Pacifiers reduce the risk for SIDS.
-But don’t attach the pacifier to anything that carries a risk for suffocation, choking or strangulation.
+Pacifiers reduce the risk of SIDS.
+But don’t attach the pacifier to anything that carries a risk of suffocation, choking or strangulation.
 Wait until breastfeeding is well established before offering a pacifier (usually three to four weeks).
 If you’re not breastfeeding, offer a pacifier as soon as you’d like, but don’t force the baby to use it.
 If the pacifier falls out, it’s okay not to put it back in the baby’s mouth.

 - Marketing products aimed at reducing SIDS is just that —marketing.
 Do not use home monitors or commercial devices, including wedges or positioners, marketed to reduce the risk of SIDS.
 Definitely don’t use ones that go against the AAP’s sleep recommendations.